Eetion/Eirene.jl/readme.txt

 #
 #     You should have received a copy of the GNU General Public License
 #     along with Eirene.
 If not, see <http://www.gnu.org/licenses/>.

-Thank you for trying Eirene!
-Please check back with us in the coming weeks for extended documentation, example files, and updates.
-If or any reason you need to contact the author, his contact information can be found at www.gregoryhenselman.org.